rcemper/ZPM-cache/README.md

-It is an intersting exercise.
+It is an interesting exercise.
 and it runs similar __for Caché and IRIS !__

 Steps taken so far: